Delta Goodrem: 2001–2003: Career launch and Innocent Eyes

-On 8 July 2003, at the age of 18, Goodrem was diagnosed with Hodgkin's lymphoma.
-She was forced to put all working commitments on hold while undertaking treatment for the disease.
-In an exclusive interview with The Australian Women's Weekly, Goodrem revealed that, since 2002, she had suffered from a head-to-toe rash, fatigue, weight loss, night sweats, and a lump on her neck.
-"I was doing sit-ups when I felt something pop in my neck.
-I reached down and I felt a small lump at the base of my throat.
-It wasn't sore, it wasn't visible, but I could feel it."
-As part of her treatment, Goodrem undertook chemotherapy, which resulted in the loss of her hair, and radiation therapy.
-The news of her diagnosis made newspaper and television headlines and an outpouring of support was shown by fans and the general public alike.
-Goodrem thanked them during The Visualise Tour for all the letters and well wishes she received.

-The album's fourth single, "Not Me, Not I", was released following the announcement Goodrem had been diagnosed with cancer.
-It became her fourth consecutive number one single in Australia, overtaking the previous effort of three number-ones from Kylie Minogue's debut album, Kylie (1988).
+In July, Goodrem was diagnosed with Hodgkin lymphoma, a form of cancer.
+This forced her to take a break from her career to undergo treatment, however singles from Innoncent Eyes continued.
+The album's fourth single, "Not Me, Not I", became her fourth consecutive number one single in Australia, overtaking the previous effort of three number-ones from Kylie Minogue's debut studio album, Kylie (1988).
 It was certified Platinum for sales over 70,000 copies.
 In early August, Goodrem announced she would not renew her contract with Glenn Wheatley.
 Her mother, Lea Goodrem, replaced him as her manager.
-Later that month, Goodrem won seven ARIA Awards, including "Best Female Artist", surpassing Natalie Imbruglia's previous record of six awards in 1999.
-As Delta was too unwell to perform at the ceremony herself, singer Darren Hayes performed a rendition of "Lost Without You" as a tribute, bringing an overwhelmed Goodrem to tears.
+Later that month, Goodrem won seven ARIA Music Awards, including "Best Female Artist", surpassing Natalie Imbruglia's previous record of six awards in 1999.
+As she was too unwell to perform at the ceremony herself, singer Darren Hayes performed a rendition of "Lost Without You" as a tribute, bringing an overwhelmed Goodrem to tears.
 Her first full-length DVD Delta became the highest-selling music DVD by an Australian artist in Australia ever, with a certification of 11× platinum.
 The Australian-only release "Predictable" became her fifth consecutive number one on the ARIA Singles Chart in December and was certified double Platinum for sales of over 140,000 copies.